Whenning42/dangeng.github.io/_posts/2018-05-07-berkeley-piano.md

 Arriving at Berkeley after the summer, I told anybody who would listen about a potential public piano.
 The typical response went something like this:

 - Wow that sounds really cool
-- Wait, how would you get a piano>
+- Wait, how would you get a piano?
 - Wait, who would pay for it?
 - Wait, how would you transport it?
 - Wait, wouldn't it be vandalized?